-Sudan's FFC ready to give up presidency to military council: report
+Sudan's FFC ready to give presidency to military council: report

-May 22, 2019 (KHARTOUM) - The Forces for Freedom and Change (FFC) have agreed to give up the presidency of the Sovereign Council to the Military Council in exchange for a simple majority of civilians within the collective presidency.
+May 22, 2019 (KHARTOUM) - The Forces for Freedom and Change (FFC) have agreed to give the presidency of the Sovereign Council to the Military Council in exchange for a simple majority of civilians within the collective presidency.

 The proposal was made shortly before the end of the negotiating session on Monday, according to the German news agency DPA.